NECRONOMICON-PROVIDENCE 2019 – Lodging

-We’re very happy to offer special rates at two of the very best hotels in Providence, our two primary convention venues – the historic Providence Biltmore, and the upscale Omni right next door in central downtown Providence.
+We’re very happy to offer special rates at some of the very best hotels in Providence, including our two primary convention venues: the historic Providence Biltmore, and the upscale Omni right next door in central downtown Providence, as well as the downtown Courtyard Marriott.

 **Please note that the Biltmore and Omni hotels, our Twin Pillars of Convention Weirdness, are both central sites for most of the core programming.**